COVID-19 Vaccination Clinics

 Book an Appointment

-York Region offers the following COVID-19 vaccination appointment types:
+York Region vaccination clinics offer the following COVID-19 vaccines:

 In-home vaccination request

-York Region Public Health offers in-home vaccinations for people who live in York Region with challenges attending a clinic and their caregivers.
-This includes those who have physical, mental, or other needs and find it difficult to leave their home to receive the vaccine.
+York Region Public Health offers in-home vaccinations for York Region residents who are unable to leave their home.
 Call Access York at 1-877-464-9675 to see if you qualify for an in-home vaccination.
 In-home vaccination appointments may take a few weeks to arrange.

 City of Vaughan